Dicklesworthstone/ultimate_mcp_client/README.md

 - **Server Discovery**
   - Auto-discovers local `stdio` servers (Python/JS scripts)
-  - mDNS-based discovery of LAN servers
+  - mDNS-based discovery of LAN servers with real-time notifications
+  - Interactive commands for exploring and connecting to local network servers
   - Integration with public MCP registries
   - Re-use your existing json settings file from Claude Desktop, for easy import of existing server configurations